Clave-EIDEAnalog/pgUI/Tutorial_I_Texts.md

                        colors = [(0,250,0), (255,255,255)])

-*position* being selected for the text appearing to the right of the window.
+*position* being calculated for the text appearing to the right of the window.

 Now, this has nothing to do specifically with the library, we have to find the place where the *chimp* code detects that the user has hitted the monkey.
-There are several places: we will use the 'if fist.punch(chimp):' statement -inside the main loop- to update a counter 'hits = hits + 1' (this *hits* counter has to be previously initializated somewhere to '0').
+There are several options: we will use the 'if fist.punch(chimp):' statement -inside the main loop- to update a counter 'hits = hits + 1' (this *hits* counter has to be previously initializated somewhere to '0').

 Once we have a counter (*hits*) we need just to show it.
 For such purpose we will *set* the previously instated text by means of the *setInfoText* method.
 The line of code may be placed just next to the counter updating; the code looking like that: